shabscreativecontent/shopping-list/readme.md

 ## Lessons Learned:

-whoa this is awesome, i actually did it, i now understood the use of Event Delegation over Multiple Elements.
+whoa this is awesome, i actually did it, i now understood the use of Event Delegation over Multiple Elements...

 <img src="images/screen.png" width="400">